Kris Bryant: College career

+Bryant enrolled at the University of San Diego to play college baseball for the San Diego Toreros.

-As a freshman at the University of San Diego in 2011, Bryant had a .365 batting average, a .482 on-base percentage (OBP), and a .599 SLG, with nine home runs.
+As a freshman at San Diego in 2011, Bryant had a .365 batting average, .482 on-base percentage (OBP), .599 SLG, and nine home runs.
 He was named a freshman All-American by Louisville Slugger and the West Coast Conference (WCC) Co-Freshman of the Year and Co-Player of the Year, sharing both honors with Marco Gonzales.
-Following his freshman season at San Diego, Bryant played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League, where he batted 29-for-130 (.223) with three home runs and 16 runs batted in (RBIs).
+Following his freshman season, Bryant played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League, batting .223 with three home runs and 16 runs batted in (RBIs) in 37 games.

 As a sophomore in 2012, Bryant batted .366 with a .671 SLG, 14 home runs, and 57 RBIs.
 He was again named first team All-WCC and he was also named a first-team All-American by Baseball America.
-That summer, Bryant was selected by USA Baseball to play for the United States collegiate national team.
+That summer, Bryant was selected by USA Baseball to play for the U.S. collegiate national team.
+The team finished third at the Haarlem Baseball Week tournament.

-In the 2013 season as a junior, Bryant hit 31 home runs to lead the nation.
-Bryant had the most home runs hit by a college player since the NCAA switched to a BBCOR composite bat in 2011.
-Bryant broke the previous record of 30 set by Georgia Southern's Victor Roache in 2011 and amounted to more home runs than 223 of 296 Division I teams hit that season.
-Bryant won the Golden Spikes Award and the Dick Howser Trophy, which are both awarded to the top collegiate player in the nation.
+In 2013 as a junior, Bryant hit 31 home runs to lead the NCAA.
+He hit the most home runs by a college player since the NCAA switched to a BBCOR composite bat in 2011, breaking the previous record of 30 set by Georgia Southern's Victor Roache in 2011 and amounted to more home runs than 223 of 296 Division I teams hit that season.
+Bryant won the Golden Spikes Award and the Dick Howser Trophy, both awarded to the top collegiate player in the nation.
 He was also named a Louisville Slugger First Team All-American, the Collegiate Baseball Player of the Year, and the American Baseball Coaches Association (ABCA) Player of the Year.